2003 Ohio State Buckeyes football team: San Diego State

 Week 2 brought the Aztecs to Columbus.
 The two teams had met in head coach Jim Tressel's first season at Ohio State in 2001, a 27–12 victory.
 This time however, San Diego State's QB Matt Dlugolecki was determined to change the outcome, and got the Aztecs rolling with an 11-yard touchdown pass to start the attack.
 The #2 ranked Buckeyes managed to add a field goal to make it 7–3 at the 9:54 mark.
 The Aztecs were again marching until OSU cornerback Chris Gamble tipped a pass to safety Will Allen, who went 100 yards coast-to-coast in doing so, set the Ohio Stadium record for an interception return, and gave OSU a 10–7 lead.
 Another Mike Nugent field goal made it 13–7, it would stay that way on to half time.

-Once again, Ohio State's opponent came out with new life after half time, and the Aztecs added a field goal early in the 3rd to make it 13–10 Buckeyes.
-But on a day when the OSU offense couldn't do much of anything, not even registering an offensive touchdown, they were able to tack on another Mike Nugent field goal in the 4th, to take a 16–10 advantage.
-San Diego State kept up the good fight, making it 16–13, but on the wheels of junior RB Maurice Hall (19 carries - 91 yards), OSU chewed up the clock, and held on for an ugly, 16th straight win.
+Ohio State's opponent came out with new life after half time, and the Aztecs added a field goal early in the 3rd to make it 13–10 Buckeyes.
+The OSU offense was unproductive in this game, not even registering an offensive touchdown, but were able to tack on another Mike Nugent field goal in the 4th, to take a 16–10 advantage.
+San Diego State remained competitive, making it 16–13, but with junior RB Maurice Hall´s 19 carries for 91 yards OSU ran down the clock, and held on for their 16th straight win.